dku-plant-futures/dku-plant-futures.github.io/content/post/how-not-to-die-chapter-04.md

   How Not to Die)"
 ---

-{{< figure src="/images/2024/how-not-to-die/how-not-to-die-from-digestive-cancers.webp" title="Prevent Digestive Cancers with Nutrition and Lifestyle Changes" alt="How Not to Die from Digestive Cancers" class="medium" >}}
+{{< figure src="/images/2024/how-not-to-die/how-not-to-die-from-digestive-cancers.webp" caption="Prevent Digestive Cancers with Nutrition and Lifestyle Changes" alt="How Not to Die from Digestive Cancers" class="medium" >}}

 📆 The book club meets every Monday at 12:00 PM during our regular [Meatless Monday Lunch]({{< ref meatless-monday-2024-fall >}}),